If you have an interest in landscape photography, Scotland is your perfect destination.

-The road trip is paced to keep the driving times short and it will suit the traveller who likes to stop and explore.
+The tour is paced to keep the driving times short and it will suit the traveller who likes to stop and take lots of pictures.

 Allow a minimum of 8 days to drive this tour route.